Systems Support for Research Information

 About the project and the project group

 The project group consists of participants from the University Library, the IT Department, the Communications and Public Relations Office and the Research Support Office.
-The project will use several reference groups and pilot testing organizations consisting of representatives from the research activities and other parts of the administration.
+The project works with stakeholders and users from both research and administration to discuss and test different possibilities and solutions.
 A steering group (see below) has the task of creating the conditions for a successful implementation of KI's RIMS.

 During the autumn of 2021, an operational steering group was appointed with the task of creating the conditions for a successful procurement and implementation of a RIMS.